-In this chapter we hear about Pocahontas’ time as a captive of the English.
+In this chapter, we hear about Pocahontas’ time as a captive of the English.
 We see what she learns about their culture.
 We also are told about the formation of her relationship with her later husband, John Rolfe.

 Chapter 7 Pocahontas and John

-In this chapter we have a peek at what might happen if Native American and English people work together.
+In this chapter, we have a peek at what might happen if Native American and English people work together.
 Pocahontas changes a bit.
 Rolfe uncovers a successful way to grow tobacco, which would soon be hugely important.

 Chapter 8 In London Town

 In this chapter Native Americans travel to London in an attempt to get some positive PR for the Virginia colony.
-The city and culture is overwhelming.
+The city and culture are overwhelming.
 However, we still see that Pocahontas asserts her own identity.